-Fresh air helps clear out your lungs as it contains a higher level of oxygen than indoor air.
 Exposing yourself to more oxygen helps the blood vessels in your lungs to dilate which in turn helps them to cleanse and repair themselves.
 This increase in blood oxygen levels improves the amount of oxygen that’s getting to your brain and therefore increases your energy levels and the ability to concentrate.
-This means you’re going to get a much more focussed and energised outdoor workout!
+This means you’re going to get a much more focused and energised outdoor workout!

+Getting outdoors means soaking up the sun!
 The main benefit of sunlight is the vitamin D – also known as the sunshine chemical.
 This is especially important because there aren’t a lot of other ways to get vitamin D into your system other than basking in the sun.
 Vitamin D is important for bone health and low vitamin D has been linked to rickets in children as well as bone-wasting diseases such as osteoporosis.

 The sun can also heal a multitude of skin conditions such as: psoriasis, eczema, acne and jaundice.
 Light therapy might not be for everyone and it’s important to consult a dermatologist but we can all benefit from a bit more sunlight.